 - Best Crock Pot Pork Tenderloin

 These slow cooker recipes are worth sharing.
 They didn’t make the above list because I wouldn’t say they were eaten enthusiastically by the kids.
 However, I thought these were great and the kids did eat them, so I had to share them as well!
+Also, learn about why I get my natural ingredients here.

 - Crock Pot Chicken and Wild Rice Soup